 Apple has just announced that iPhone OS 4 will support multitasking, allowing users to dive in and out of apps and keep some parts of an app running in the background while doing other things.

 This is all done through a pop-up dock like interface that can be accessed by double pressing the home button.
 This will bring up all the apps that are currently running in the background.

 Steve Jobs said they’ve figured out how to implement multitasking without it being detrimental to battery life or the performance of the phone.
+The latest SDK allows developers to access a number of services supporting features such as background audio and social networking integration.
 Read More